 Associate Member: Jerrilyn T. Bozicas

 The Planning Board faced many challenges in the year 2017.
 We lost a very valuable employee in Karen Chapman (who left to work for MRPC).
-We will forever be grateful for the contributions she made to the Town of Townsend as part of our Land Use Departments.
+We will forever be grateful for the contributions she made to the Town of Townsend as part of our Land Use Department.
 We all wish her the very best as she moves on to the “next chapter” in her career and life.
 Michele Decoteau served as the Planning and Zoning Administrator Assistant until the fall of this year.
+We also want to thank Michele for all of her contributions and wish he well in her future endeavors.

 The following is a bullet report of the issues the Planning Board addressed: